Hejsil/zig-clap/README.md

 ### `usage`

-The `usage`, `usageEx` and `usageFull` are functions for printing a simple list of all parameters the program can take.
+The `usage`, `usageEx` and `usageFull` are functions for printing a small abbreviated version of the help message.

 ```zig
 const std = @import("std");